A Psychologist Explains Why People Don't Give a Shit About Climate Change

 Videos by VICE

-You’re not alone, especially if you reside in a Western country, and Oslo-based Per Espen Stoknes isn’t surprised you feel that way.
-Stoknes is the author of What We Think About When We Try Not to Think About Global Warming, which begins by exploring the “climate paradox” – the depressing phenomenon observed in wealthy countries like the US, Canada, and Australia, where public concern about climate change has steadily decreased, despite broad consensus among climate scientists and more frightening journalism about climate change than ever before.
-A psychologist and economist, Stoknes draws on the findings of social, evolutionary, and cognitive behavioural psychology to explain why some people just can’t be bothered to care about climate change.
+You’re not alone, especially if you reside in a Western country, and Per Espen Stoknes isn’t surprised you feel that way.
+Stoknes is the author of What We Think About When We Try Not to Think About Global Warming, which begins by exploring the “climate paradox”—the depressing phenomenon observed in wealthy countries like the US, Canada, and Australia, where public concern about climate change has steadily decreased, despite broad consensus among climate scientists and more frightening journalism about climate change than ever before.
+A psychologist and economist, Stoknes draws on the findings of social, evolutionary, and cognitive behavioral psychology to explain why English-speaking people just can’t be bothered to care about climate change.
 Thankfully, he also offers strategies for how to talk about the environment if you really want to get the point across.
 We discussed these recommendations, which have strong implications, particularly for journalists and activists.

 VICE: Why do you think journalism on climate change has been ineffective in convincing the public about the urgency of the problem?